abyy05/soccer-player-reidentification/README.md

 * Press `Esc` to exit while running
 * Model must support custom classes: Player (2), Goalkeeper (1), Referee (3), Ball (0)

----

-Let me know if you'd like a downloadable file or want to include visuals or performance metrics.